hataehyeok/Bookmaker/README.md

 ## Introduction

-This project is for making pdf file from purchased ebook through taking screen capture on ebook viewer in which created pdf file is followed the copyright law so user have to only use pdf file for your study.
+Bookmaker is a tool designed to create PDF files from purchased ebooks by taking screenshots of the ebook viewer.
+This tool is developed with the intention of aiding students in their studies by converting ebooks into more accessible PDF formats.
+The created PDF files are intended for personal use only, in compliance with copyright laws, ensuring that users utilize the PDFs solely for their study purposes.

 ## Motivation

-Ebook viewer is discomfort in study because lineing, notetaking, bookmark is not supported and most students is already familier on ipad app such as [Goodnote](https://www.goodnotes.com/).
-When student wants to use their notetaking app for studying their ebook, they can use this program for make pdf book from ebook viewer.
+Many ebook viewers lack essential features for studying, such as highlighting, note-taking, and bookmarking.
+These limitations can hinder the learning experience, especially for students accustomed to using comprehensive note-taking apps like [GoodNotes](https://www.goodnotes.com/) on their iPads.
+Bookmaker addresses this issue by allowing students to convert their ebooks into PDF format, enabling them to study more effectively using their preferred apps.

 ## Installation

-To run Bookmaker on your local machine, you need to have Python installed.
-Follow these steps:
+To get started with Bookmaker on your local machine, ensure you have Python installed.
+Follow these steps to set up the project:

-1. Clone the repository
+1. **Clone the repository:**

     ```bash
     git clone https://github.com/hataehyeok/Bookmaker.git
     cd Bookmaker
     ```

-2. Install the required Python packages
+2. **Install the required Python packages:**

     ```bash
     pip install -r requirements.txt
     ```

-3. Setting page's pixel size in ebook view (IMPORTANT)
+3. **Configure the page pixel size in the ebook viewer (IMPORTANT):**

+    The `src/take_image.py` file contains code for setting the page pixel size, tailored to a 14-inch MacBook Pro (2021), viewing a single page in the viewer app.
+If your setup differs, adjust the pixel size settings to match your monitor's scale and resolution:

     ```python
     # page pixel size